How to Get a Patent: Everything You Need to Know

 A patent gives you sole ownership of your invention for a limited amount of time, enabling you to get the most benefit possible from what you've created.
 The patent application process is complex, but you can get through it successfully if you hire a qualified attorney.
 The attorney will assist you every step of the way, from performing research to replying to objections from the USPTO.

 Now that you have an overview of how to get a patent, you are ready to take measures to protect your invention.
 If you need help with getting a patent, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.